DES PLAINES PARK DISTRICT ADMINISTRATIVE POLICY/ PROCEDURE

 - A supervised time-out from the program.

-- The following specific procedures are to be followed when there is a supervised time-out, written warning, suspension or dismissal from the program or facility:
+3. The following specific procedures are to be followed when there is a supervised time-out, conduct report, suspension or dismissal from the program or facility:

-- Written warning: Fill out the Participant Conduct Report and give a copy to the Recreation Supervisor and Parent on that same day of the incident.
+- Conduct Report– Fill out the Participant Conduct Report and give a copy to the Supervisor and Guardian on that same day of the incident.
 Keep a copy on file.

-- After consecutive written warnings or if the next step is suspension: The staff member and Recreation Supervisor shall meet to discuss the incident report(s).
-The incident will be evaluated to determine what behavior management techniques have been used to date.
+- After consecutive conduct reports the next step is suspension: The staff member and Supervisor shall meet to discuss the conduct report(s).
+The conduct will be evaluated to determine what behavior management techniques have been used to date.

-The staff member and the program supervisor/manager will meet with the patron to discuss the incident report.
-The supervisor will communicate (1) the situation, (2) what has taken place to date, and (3) that assistance is needed to improve, or he/she may be suspended from the activity/facility.
-In the case of a child, indicate to them that his/her parents may be called.
+- The staff member and the supervisor will meet with the participant to discuss the conduct report.
+The supervisor will communicate (1) the situation, (2) what has taken place to date, and (3) that assistance is needed to improve, or they may be suspended from the activity/facility.
+In the case of a participant, indicate to them that their guardian may be called.

-a) If the situation warrants parent notification the Recreation Supervisor will telephone the parent/guardian and indicate: (1) the situation, (2) what has taken place to date, and (3) that the parent’s assistance is needed to improve the child’s behavior or he/she may be suspended from the activity/facility.
+4. If the situation warrants guardian notification the Supervisor will telephone the guardian and indicate: (1) the situation, (2) what has taken place to date, and (3) that the guardian’s assistance is needed to improve the participant’s behavior or they may be suspended from the activity/facility.

-- If warranted, the Manager will request authorization from the Superintendent of Recreation to either (1) require the child’s parents agree, in writing, to have the Park District contact a social worker or the special recreation association to observe the child’s behavior and offer specialized staff or (2) temporarily suspend the patron from the activity for a period of 1 to 30 days, depending on the severity of the situation.
-A patron or child’s parent should always be contacted by the supervisor prior to suspension, whether temporary or permanent.
+5. If warranted, the Supervisor will request authorization from the Superintendent of Recreation to either (1) require the participant’s guardian agree, in writing, to have the Park District contact a social worker or the special recreation association to observe the participant’s behavior and offer specialized staff or (2) temporarily suspend the participant from the activity for a period of 1 to 30 days, depending on the severity of the situation.
+A participant or participant’s guardian should always be contacted by the supervisor prior to suspension, whether temporary or permanent.

-- If the inappropriate behavior is repeated after the suspension, the Superintendent or Manager will correspond with the patron giving written notice that he/she may be dismissed from the activity/facility if the inappropriate behavior continues.
+6. If the inappropriate behavior is repeated after the suspension, the Superintendent will correspond with the participant giving written notice that they may be dismissed from the activity/facility if the inappropriate behavior continues.

 WHEN TO CONTACT THE POLICE:

-- If a participant makes a direct threat of hurting himself, call the parent/guardian immediately.
-If a parent/guardian is not available, call the police.
+- If a participant makes a direct threat of hurting themselves, call the guardian immediately.
+If a guardian is not available, call the police.

 - If a participant becomes overly aggressive and violent, call the police.